aafgani/poc-az-kv-on-legacy-dotnet-mvc/README.md

 ## Summary

-This POC helps you choose the best method for your legacy .NET Framework 4.6 application to access Azure Key Vault, depending on your deployment environment and dependency constraints.
+This POC helps to choose the best method for legacy .NET Framework 4.6 application to access Azure Key Vault, depending on the deployment environment and dependency constraints.